afternoon/microgroove/README.md

 ## Firmware

 The Microgroove firmware is written in Rust using the [RTIC](https://rtic.rs) real-time framework.

-### Architecture

-TODO.
-RTIC, Sequencers, Tracks, Machines, Params, oh my!
+It's separated into two crates. `microgroove_sequencer` implements the core data model and logic. `microgroove_app` implements an RTIC application which interfaces with hardware and responds to events like button presses, encoder turns and MIDI clock messages.
+RTIC is truly wonderful.
+It lets us write clean Rust code which multitasks with timing accurate to a few microseconds.

-Microgroove is heavily inspired by Elektron's machines, like the Digitakt or Octatrack.
-These machines make it fast to create and manipulate something.
+Microgroove is inspired by Elektron's machines, which make it fast to create and manipulate musical ideas.
+The UI borrows the pages + encoders paradigm.

 The Machine concept is somewhat inspired by modular, where different modules can generate the rhythm or the melody, or process it.

+Architecture is MVC-like.
+Buttons change input mode.
+Input mode is used to determine what to display.
+Encoder turns are mapped to parameters depending on input mode

+Data model:

 ### Building the firmware

 - Set up the Rust embedded toolchain on your machine.
 - Connect the Pico by USB and run `cargo run` to flash to the device.
+- You can run `cargo test` in either the `firmware` or `microgroove_sequencer` directories to test changes to the `microgroove_sequencer` crate. `microgroove_app` doesn't have tests.
+You'll have to QA your changes on a device.

 ### Debugging